Kenny Golladay Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 Matchup vs. Chicago

-- Golladay's 58 receiving yards per game in his eight career matchups against the Bears are 13.5 more than his over/under for Sunday's game.
+- Golladay has averaged 58 receiving yards per game over his eight career matchups against the Bears, 7.5 more than his over/under in Sunday's game.

-- Golladay, in eight matchups, had a touchdown catch three times.
-But he did not have multiple TDs in any of those games.
+- Golladay has caught a touchdown pass versus the Bears three times, but did not have multiple TDs in any of those games.

-- The 223.3 passing yards the Bears allow per game makes them the NFL's fourth-ranked pass defense this season.
+- The 223.3 yards per game the Bears are allowing through the air makes them the NFL's fourth-ranked pass defense.

-- The Bears have given up 28 touchdowns through the air (1.9 per game).
-They are 28th in the league in that category.
+- At 1.9 passing TDs allowed per game, the Bears defense is ranked 28th in the league.

 Recent Performances